loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 The intended model is:

 1. start a `vind` cluster
-2. install Argo CD and External Secrets Operator directly from the `vind` `vcluster.yaml`
+2. install Argo CD, External Secrets Operator, and vCluster Platform directly from the `vind` `vcluster.yaml`
-3. install vCluster Platform into that same `vind` cluster
-4. bootstrap secrets from 1Password through ESO
+3. bootstrap secrets from 1Password through ESO
-5. let Argo CD install `vcluster-gitops/` and selected use cases
+4. let Argo CD install `vcluster-gitops/` and selected use cases

 This replaces the secret projection and bootstrap behavior normally supplied by the [vCluster Platform Demo Generator](https://github.com/loft-demos/loft-demo-base/blob/main/vcluster-platform-demo-generator/README.md).